drerik/ansible-collection-step-ca/roles/certificate/README.md

 Role Variables
 --------------

+- `step_ca_host`: step-ca host to sign certificates with.
-- `step_ca_containername`: Name of the container the step-ca service is deployed in.
+- `step_ca_containername`: ( Default: step-ca ) Name of the container the step-ca service is deployed in.
 This variable is also used for other roles in the `drerik.step-ca` collection.
-- `step_ca_host`: step-ca host to sign certificates with.
 - `ssl_certificate_path`: ( Default: `/etc/ssl/{{ inventory_hostname}}` ) Where to store the certificates.
 - `ssl_certificate_common_name`: ( Default: `{{ inventory_hostname }}` ) The common name in the certificate.
 - `ssl_certificate_key_size`: ( Default: `4096` ) Certificate keysize.